ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-I see one of the ants sound the alarm and I see thousands of ants running around and then silence… every ant has about his head down in front of big stadium or a big throne
+I see one of the ants sound the alarm and I see thousands of ants running around and then silence… every ant has about his head down in front of big stadium or a big throne and then I hear the trombones then I see ants with guns